rjrodger/gubu/README.md

 // Object shape is also good.
 Prints `{ a: 1, b: 'foo' }`
 console.log( shape({ b: 'foo' }) )

 // Object shape is bad.
-Throws an exception:
+Throws an exception with message:
-// "TODO: msg"
+//   Validation failed for path "a" with value "BAD" because the value is not of type number.
-console.log( shape({ a: 'BAD' }) )
+//   Validation failed for path "b" with value "" because the value is required.' console.log( shape({ a: 'BAD' }) )

 ```

-Use the exported `Gubu` function to create a validation function that
+As shown above, you use the exported `Gubu` function to create a
+validation function that checks its first argument for validity (does
-checks the first argument for validity - does it match the schema shape?
+the first argument match the schema shape?).
+If valid, return the
+first argument, otherwise thrown an exception listing all (not just
+the first!) the validity errors.

 ## Install